ahmed-khairy/fablab/avr.md

 - Using Arduino as hardware programmer without the Arduino IDE
     - ![arduino](arduino.png)
     - Because it’s possible to use your Arduino as a flash programmer from within the Arduino IDE, you’re probably wondering if it’s possible to flash arbitrary AVR chips without using the Arduino IDE as well.
 Of course it is!
+    - First, make sure that your Arduino is wired up as in Figure
+    - and that you’ve uploaded the ArduinoISP sketch to the Arduino.
+Once you’ve done that, you won’t need to touch the Arduino IDE again if you don’t want to.
+    - you want to use programmer type “avrisp” at 19,200 baud on the correct serial port.
+    - `PROGRAMMER_TYPE = avrisp`
+    - `PROGRAMMER_ARGS = -b 19200 -P /dev/ttyACM0`
+    - You can figure out which port name the Arduino connects to
+    -  it will be /dev/tty-something.
+    - Once your makefile is configured for the Arduino-as-programmer, you’re all set to flash the code over to your chip.
+If you’ve got a terminal window open, and you’re in the blinkLED directory, typing make flash should do it.
+- Other programmers
+    - `Parallel port` :
+        - it is just a cable with five wires soldered to a parallel port D-sub connector.
+This works because AVRDUDE knows how to toggle the lines of a parallel port to program your AVR chips directly.
+        - Unfortunately this programming method requires a parallel port on your computer, which is a luxury that fewer and fewer of us have.
+    - `Atmel AVRISP mkII` :
+        - It is capable of programming the whole AVR line, including the newest XMega devices.
+It’s a bit more expensive than other programmers, but it’s rock solid and is quite a bargain all in all.
+    - `USBTiny and USBasp` :
+        - These two USB-based AVR programmers have super simple hardware designs with open source firmware.
+You can make one yourself, although you will ironically have to find a way to flash the firmware into the AVR in the programmer (an Arduino ISP is perfect for this).
+    - `LadyAda’s USBTinyISP` :
+        - This is an improved version of the USBTiny, with input and output buffering.